AndMastro/EdgeSHAPer/README.md

 edges_explanations = edgeshaper(model, x, E, M = 100, device = "cpu")
 ```

-The code above shows a basic usage of EdgeSHAPer to obtain explanations in terms of Shapley values for the edges of the graph under study.
-In the source file details of additional parameters can be found.
+The code above shows a basic usage of EdgeSHAPer to obtain explanations in terms of Shapley values for the edges of the graph under study. ```M``` is the number of Monte Carlo sampling steps to perform to obtain an approximation of the Shapley values.
+100 is a default value empirically determined, but this can be freely changed at will.
+In the source file details on additional parameters can be found.

 The method works for graph classification tasks, but a node classification extension is planned in the future.